Definition

 -

-Lack of gastric acid secretion (achlorhydria)
+Absence of gastric acid secretion (achlorhydria)

 Symptoms

-For example, there are now non-invasive respiratory tests, but these tests are also less sensitive and less specific.
+For example, there are now non-invasive breath tests, but these tests are also less sensitive and less specific.
 Therefore, more research is needed to develop less invasive diagnostic methods for intestinal bacterial overgrowth syndrome.

 Treatment